CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T005-SBS.md

 9. To solve a Code Scanning issue, navigate to the Security Tab and press **View Alerts** next to Code Scanning alerts.

-10. Select an issue and then from the details select "Won't Fix"
+10. Select an issue and then from the dismiss option select "Won't Fix"

     ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-05-13-10-25.png)